-ArcGIS Pipeline Referencing Server is an ArcGIS Server extension, which provides the capability to publish your LRS Networks and registered event layers as a map service.
+ArcGIS Pipeline Referencing is an ArcGIS Server extension that provides the capability to publish your LRS Networks and registered event layers as a map service.

 As a map service, your linear referenced data can be shared to an ArcGIS Enterprise deployment and published to your organizational account at ArcGIS Online.

 Networks and events can be consumed by any client app that can consume an ArcGIS Server map service, including existing web, and mobile clients.
-In addition, web developers can use the Web APIs to develop web and connected mobile applications against their linear referenced data.
+In addition, web developers can use the Web APIs to develop web and connected mobile apps for their linear referenced data.

-The stand-alone Location Referencing Server installer is no longer necessary at 10.9.
+The stand-alone Location Referencing installer is no longer necessary in 10.9 or later releases.
 However, the software must be authorized using your Location Referencing license key on each machine on which it is installed.

 Authorizing the software